-As a creative strategist, designer and communications director, I've helped campaigns, businesses, and nonprofits of all sizes define and share their brands, win people over through compelling stories, build support and public trust, and beat their fundraising targets.
+As a creative strategist, designer, and producer, I've helped campaigns, businesses, and nonprofits of all sizes define and share their brands, win people over through compelling stories, build support and public trust, and beat their fundraising targets.

 My work involves all kinds of tools, from Adobe Illustrator to cameras and lights.
-But no matter the medium, my goals are pretty much the same:
+But no matter the medium, my goals are the same:

 - Make things that generate empathy.